jjati/SQL-DATA-SOURCE/README.md

 ##  The Database Tables
  #Agents    - This table return the list of agents who are assigned for booking and schedules or the employees.
- #Customer  - Are those who ordered foods from different places
+ #Customer  - Are those who ordered foods from different places.
  #Orders    - This table show the order number, order amount and etc.

 ## Food Servicing Database Dependency Diagram